Baloch Advocacy and Studies Centre formed to highlight oppression of Baloch people - www.lokmattimes.com

 Baloch Advocacy and Studies Centre formed to highlight oppression of Baloch people

-London [UK], May 12 : A new human rights organisation, the Baloch Advocacy and Studies Centre (BASC), has officially ...
+London [UK], May 12 : A new human rights organisation, the Baloch Advocacy and Studies Centre (BASC) was officially ...

-London [UK], May 12 : A new human rights organisation, the Baloch Advocacy and Studies Centre (BASC), has officially launched in London a mission to expose and address systemic human rights abuses against the Baloch people in Iran and Pakistan.
+London [UK], May 12 : A new human rights organisation, the Baloch Advocacy and Studies Centre (BASC) was officially launched in London, a mission to expose and address systemic human rights abuses against the Baloch people in Iran and Pakistan.

 Positioning itself as an independent and non-partisan body, BASC is dedicated to shedding light on the often-overlooked plight of the Baloch people.